jhumelsine/jhumelsine.github.io/_posts/2023-12-02-bumper-sticker-computer-science-software-engineering.md

 _Testing leads to failure, and failure leads to understanding._ — Burt Rutan

 _Write tests until fear is transformed into boredom._ ― Kent Beck

+_The unit tests are documents.
+They describe the lowest-level design of the system._ ― Robert C. Martin

 _Rather than apply minutes of suspect reasoning, we can just ask the computer by making the change and running the tests._ ― Kent Beck